alakajam-team/alakajam/server/docs/article-data/gjt-skills.md

 ## "I'm bad, I'm bad, really really bad" [*](https://www.youtube.com/watch?v=dsUXAEzaC3Q&feature=youtu.be&t=1m9s)

 If you're just new to all aspects of game development, you still have no excuses!
 Engines like *Twine* (text adventures) and *Scratch* (2D) are literally accessible for everyone.
-You can even enter without making the art *or* sounds yourself, by choosing the Unranked division.
+You can even enter without making the art *or* sounds yourself, by choosing the *Open* division.

 Depending on what you want to learn, the suggestions above are still valid for advice on each aspect of game making.